James Pike: Election as bishop

 His episcopate was marked by both professional and personal controversy.
 He was one of the leaders of the Protestants and Other Americans United for the Separation of Church and State movement, which advocated against John F. Kennedy's presidential campaign because of Catholic teachings.
 While at Grace Cathedral, he was involved with promoting a living wage for workers in San Francisco, the acceptance of LGBT people in the church, and civil rights.
 He also recognized a Methodist minister as having dual ordination and freedom to serve in the diocese.
 Later, he ordained a woman as a first-order deacon, now known as a "transitional deacon," usually the first step in the process towards ordination in the priesthood in the Episcopal church.
 The ordination was not approved until after Pike's death.

-Pike joined the Citizens Committee for a Free Cuba, set up in 1963.
+In 1962 Pike was a member of a fundraising committee organized by the Cuban Families Committee for Liberation of Prisoners of War, which sought to raise money to pay the ransom set by Fidel Castro for the release of those taken captive as a result of the Bay of Pigs Invasion.
+He also joined the Citizens Committee for a Free Cuba, set up in 1963.

 Among his notable accomplishments, Pike invited Martin Luther King Jr. to speak at Grace Cathedral in San Francisco in 1965 following his march to Selma, Alabama.